-Having suffered from depression myself I know just how helpless and desperate people can feel.
-But I also know that there is help available and that with the right support and care, there is a way through.
+Having suffered from depression myself I know just how helpless, lonely and desperate people can feel.
+But I also know that there is help available and that, with the right support and care, there is a way through.

 There are many myths about mental health problems.
 These myths create more stigma that can stop people getting help when they need it or prevent them talking openly about their problems.
 It can also make people feel guilty, isolated or ashamed if they become unwell.

 While some people with severe and enduring mental health issues may never 'be cured' that doesn't mean to say that they will be ill all of their lives.
-People live productive and fruitful lives all of the time using coping and support mechanisms such as their medication, good medical and personal support.
+People live productive and fruitful lives all of the time using coping and support mechanisms such as appropriate medication, regular counselling and personal support.

 There are also many people who may experience a single episode of illness.
 This is as true of schizophrenia as it is of depression.
 People can and do recover from mental health problems all the time.